shay-te/bigpipe-response/website/docs/example.md

 Before getting started we need to tell bigpipe a couple of things.
 `rendered_output_path` point to django public/static directory, bigpipe response will compile assets to a folder under this directory
-`processors.jsx.params.code_base_directories` a list of folders telling bigpipe where Javascript files are located
+`processors.jsx.params.source_paths` a list of folders telling bigpipe where Javascript files are located
-`processors.css.params.code_base_directories` a list of folders telling bigpipe where SCSS files are located
+`processors.css.params.source_paths` a list of folders telling bigpipe where SCSS files are located
 `is_production_mode` boolean indicating if to minify resources and allow to debug errors in the browser

 The following configuration contains only the mandatory options, for more advanced and complete configuration, go [here](./configuration.md)